wtsi-hgi/hgi-vault/doc/design.md

       * Log to the user that no further change is necessary.

     * If it differs:
-      * Move the hardlink to the opposite branch.
+      * Move the hardlink to the opposite branch, maintaining the necessary structure.
       * Log to the user that the file's status has changed, respectively.

 * If it doesn't exist in the vault:
+  * Hardlink the file into the appropriate branch:
+    * Create the hierarchy needed to address the inode ID; specifically its hexidecimal representation, zero-padded to a multiple of 8 and broken into 8-bit words, taking all but the least signficiant word to enumerate the tree.
-  * Hardlink the file into the appropriate branch, named with the base64 encoding of its path relative to the vault location.
+    * Hardlink the file into the leaf of this tree, with its name given by the least significant word (from the previous step) and the base64 encoding of the file's path relative to the vault location, concatenated with a `-`.

   * Log to the user that said file has been actioned.

 ##### The `remove` Action